cisco-ce/roomos.cisco.com/doc/MTR/AOSPStaging.md

 <h2 id="why-is-this-migration-needed" style="border-bottom: none;padding-bottom: 0;">Why is this Migration Needed?</h2>

 Android Device Administrator is the legacy management system for Android devices.
-It is being deprecated and replaced by AOSP DM which is more secure and reliable.
+It is being deprecated and replaced by AOSP Device Management which is more secure and reliable.
 As Microsoft Teams Android devices have been using Android Device Administrator up until now, all Microsoft Teams Android devices have to undergo this migration to be able to continue to operate.
+This applies regardless of the usage of the managment features in Intune.

 <h2 id="what-does-this-migration-mean-for-my-organization" style="border-bottom: none;padding-bottom: 0;">What does this Migration mean for my organization?</h2>